divaricatum/cl-faq/README.md

 <span id="s1q3"></span>

-### Sometimes CL output is not logged in the dribble-bug file.
+### Q. Sometimes CL output is not logged in the dribble-bug file.
 What do I do about this?

 If you are using [dribble-bug](https://franz.com/support/documentation/current/doc/operators/excl/dribble-bug.htm)